 BM and MME, The University of Southern Mississippi; PhD, Arizona State University

 Joyce McCall was appointed to the faculty of the University of Illinois in 2018.
 She teaches undergraduate and graduate courses including transformative topics in music education, social transformation, technology, and music, social foundations in music education, and jazz methods.
-Prior to her appointment, she served as a postdoctoral resident scholar and visiting assistant professor in music education at the Indiana University Jacobs School of Music, where she taught introductory music teaching courses, advanced instrumental methods, and jazz methods.
+Prior to her appointment, she served as a postdoctoral resident scholar and visiting assistant professor in music education at the Indiana University Jacobs School of Music.
 McCall also served as an assistant band director at MacArthur High School in Houston, Texas, and a woodwind and marching band specialist in Alabama, Arizona, and Mississippi.

 McCall has proudly served as a clarinetist and saxophonist in the United States Army Bands from 1999 to 2013.
 During her service, she was awarded the Army Achievement Medal, the National Defense Service Medal, and the Global War on Terrorism Service Medal.
 Previous assignments include the 151st Army Band in Montgomery, Alabama; the 41st Army Band in Jackson, Mississippi; the 36th Infantry Division Band in Austin, Texas; and the 108th Army Band in Phoenix, Arizona.
-In 2016, McCall was also presented the Minority Access National Role Model Award.
 She is a member of Sigma Alpha Iota International Music Fraternity for Women and Delta Sigma Theta Sorority, Incorporated.